ekozat/courses_select_manager/Documentation/sprint2_docs/userStories.md

 -   Create an input UI to point to where students should enter their taken courses
 -   Implement a check box method where the student needs to only press a box to indicate they have taken the course

+**Title: Display restricted courses**

+Priority: Low

+Estimate (in hrs): -

+User Story:

+-   As a Bachelor of Science student, I want to be able to know what courses are entirely restricted due to previous courses

+Acceptance Criteria:

+-   Create a separate column to list all restricted courses that correlate to each course taken